TLindqvist/TransactionMonad/README.md

     .Wait();
 ```

 In fact it turns out we are looking at the programming version of a monad.
 If we have a function returning a data structure that is a version of `SomeType<T>` **and** it can be sequenced it is likely that we are using the monad design pattern.
 When sequencing we get a new "flattened" `SomeType<T>`.
 By sequencing I mean "do this, then that".
 In my mind I visualize it as below.
-No matter hpw many `SomeType<T>` we sequence it will result in one "new" `SomeType<T>`.
+No matter how many `SomeType<T>` we sequence it will result in one "new" `SomeType<T>`.

 ![Sometype](/assets/sometype.png)